rubyaustralia/roro/2018/201803-rorosyd.md

 ^
-DHH has a new set of videos on his YouTube channel where he goes through parts of the Basecamp codebase and gives his thoughts on it, and Ruby, and programming, so if you're at all interested in getting inside his head, then that video series might be something you may be interested in.
+DHH has a new set of videos on his YouTube channel where he goes through parts of the Basecamp codebase and gives his thoughts on it, Ruby, and programming.
+So if you're at all interested in getting inside his head, then that video series might be something you may be interested in.

 ---